Future War 198X: Plot

-Space Ranger is launched in time to counter another wave of Soviet ICBMs, but three laser modules are overwhelmed and destroyed, the fourth is crippled, and the Voyager is severely damaged, leaving Wataru as the last surviving crew member.
-In Moscow, Kutsov is released and confronts Bugarin, who reveals he plans to fire a final volley of MIRV-loaded ICBMs at the last standing cities in the U.S., crushing all remaining opposition and allowing Soviet communism to reign uncontested.
+Space Ranger is launched, but Bugarin sends Soviet satellite interceptors that overwhelm the crew; three laser modules are destroyed, the fourth is crippled, and the Albatross is severely damaged.
+In Moscow, Kutsov is released and confronts Bugarin, who reveals his plan to annihilate all remaining opposition with MIRV-loaded ICBMs, allowing Soviet communism to reign uncontested.
 Realizing he has gone mad, Kutsov and Bugarin's former supporters attempt to stop him, but Bugarin manages to launch the ICBMs before being shot and killed.
-Laura arrives at Vandenberg, and Professor Brown allows her to board a shuttle sent to rendezvous with Wataru.
+Laura arrives at Vandenberg and is allowed to board a Space Shuttle sent to rendezvous with Wataru.
 In space, Wataru repairs the fourth module and, assisted by the crewed Soviet satellite Baikal, manages to shoot down most of the MIRVs except one bound for Los Angeles.
-Unable to get a clear shot, Wataru flies the Voyager extremely close to the MIRV, destroying it but knocking him unconscious and throwing him into space.
+Unable to get a clear shot, Wataru flies the Albatross extremely close to the MIRV, destroying it but knocking him unconscious and throwing him into space.
 Gibson and Kutsov dispatch the American shuttle and Baikal to retrieve Wataru.
 As the spacecraft close in, Wataru regains consciousness to see the Sun rise from behind the battered Earth, its inhabitants now set on world peace.